offbyone/ideas/content/old/appreciation/plotted-out.md

+---
-Title: Plotted out
+title: Plotted out
+slug: plotted-out
-date: 2007-04-29 12:15
+date: "2007-04-29 12:15"
+category: Appreciation, Friends
+tags:
+  - birthday
+  - family
+  - friends
+  - gifts
+  - giving
+  - hot-30s
+  - party
 author: offby1
-category: Appreciation, Friends
-tags: birthday, family, friends, gifts, giving, hot-30s, party
-slug: plotted-out
 status: draft
+---
 I think the conspiracy yesterday was to make me actually _feel_ old, by working me over body and mind, so that today I wake up tired, with a sore back and stiff limbs.

 I love you all ;)